Conditional versus UnConditional Forgiveness

-As you see Jesus was simply upholding the Mosaic Law for all of Israel.
-Jesus then said, thus saying, if they did not forgive others, then they would not be forgiven.
+As you see Jesus was simply upholding the Moses Law for all of Israel.
+Jesus then said, thus saying, IF they did NOT forgive others, then they would NOT be forgiven.
 Their faith in Jesus for forgiveness would be vain if they did not first forgive other people their trespasses.
-This is also in accord with what James later wrote to the twelve Tribes of Israel saying, “Faith without works is dead [in vain]” (James 1:1, 2:17).
+This is also in accord with what James later wrote to ‘the twelve Tribes of Israel’ saying, “Faith without works is dead [in vain]” (James 1:1, 2:17).

-By Contrast … Forgiveness Under Grace Is Without Conditions.
+By Contrast … Forgiveness Under Paul’s Grace Gospel Is Without Conditions.

-Since the meaning and scope of Christ’s cross was kept secret, hid in a mystery [secret plan of God], the “revelation of that mystery” has changed how forgiveness is now granted by God.
+Since the meaning and scope of Christ’s substitutionary death of the Cross was kept secret, hid in a “mystery [as the secret plan of God],” the revelation of the “mystery” changed how forgiveness is now granted by God.

-Forgiveness before “the dispensation of the grace of God” was conditioned upon performance under its requirements.
-It required man to respond according to God’s instructions under “the law.”
-But today, we “are not under law, but under grace.”
-God’s forgiveness today is granted according to God’s unconditional grace.
+Forgiveness before today’s “the dispensation of the grace of God” was conditioned upon performance under its requirements requiring men to perform per God’s instructions under “the law.”
+But today, we “are NOT under law, but under grace.”
+God’s forgiveness today is granted according to God’s Unconditional grace.

-According to “the mystery of Christ,” salvation today is offered FREELY through the finished Cross-work of Jesus Christ to all that believe His death was for them.
+According to “the mystery [secret] of Christ,” salvation today is offered FREELY through the finished Cross-work of Jesus Christ to all who BELIEVE His death was for them.

-God’s justice requires performance to forgive.
-God’s grace required the performance of Jesus Christ in order to justly forgive those who will believe.
+God’s justice does require performance to forgive.
+God’s grace required the performance of Jesus Christ at the Cross in order to justly forgive those who will believe.
 (Rom 5:8).

-“… forgiving one another, even as God for Christ’s sake hath forgiven you.” – Ephesians 4:32
+“… forgiving one another, even as [in the same manner as ] God for Christ’s sake hath forgiven you.” – Eph.
+4:32

 The motivation to forgive under grace is for Christ’s sake, who died and forgave us freely.
 This motivation is one of love completely without condition since our forgiving others was not a condition for our own forgiveness.